sohaib-gujjar/ecompanion/README.md

 - npm run migrate:run
 - npm run start
 ```
--   In the fronend and backend directory, you can run: `npm run start` to run the app in the development mode.
+-   In the frontend and backend directory, you can run: `npm run start` to run the app in the development mode.
 -   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 -   Create the user account and start messaging.